What is the Difference Between Qi Gong and Tai Chi?

 - Tai Chi and Qi Gong Health Benefits

-- Tai Chi vs Qi Gong: Which One is Right for You
+- Tai Chi or Qi Gong: Which One is Right for You

 - Conclusion